-In February 2021, our Board of Directors increased our authorization of our share repurchase program to \$50 million under our share repurchase program, or the Repurchase Program.
+In February 2021, our Board of Directors increased the authorization of the Company's share repurchase program to \$250 million, or the Repurchase Program.
 Such authorization does not have an expiration date, and at present, there is no intention to modify or otherwise rescind such authorization.
-Shares of our common stock may be purchased in the open market, including through block purchases, through privately negotiated transactions, or pursuant to any trading plan that may be adopted in accordance with Rule 10b5-1 of the Securities Exchange Act of 1934, as amended, or the Exchange Act.
-The timing, manner, price and amount of any repurchases will be determined at our discretion and the program may be suspended, terminated or modified at any time for any reason.
-Among other factors, the Company intends to only consider repurchase any shares from directors, officers or other affiliates.
+Shares of the Company's common stock may be purchased in the open market, including through block purchases, through privately negotiated transactions, or pursuant to any trading plan that may be adopted in accordance with Rule 10b5-1 of the Securities Exchange Act of 1934, as amended, or the Exchange Act.
+The timing, manner, price and amount of any repurchases will be determined at the Company's discretion and the program may be suspended, terminated or modified at any time, for any reason.
+Among other factors, the Company intends to only consider repurchasing shares of its common stock when the purchase price is less than the last publicly reported book value per common share.
+In addition, the Company does not intend to repurchase any shares from directors, officers or other affiliates.
 The program does not obligate the Company to acquire any specific number of shares, and all repurchases will be made in accordance with Rule 10b-18, which sets certain restrictions on the method, timing, price and volume of stock repurchases.

-The Company repurchased approximately 161 thousand shares of its common stock at an average price of \$1.39 per share for a total of \$2 million during the quarter ended March 31, 2021.
-The Company repurchased approximately 1.4 million shares of its common stock at an average price of \$5.34 per share for a total of \$22 million during the quarter ended March 31, 2020.
-The approximate dollar value of shares that may yet be purchased under the Repurchase Program is \$226 million as of March 31, 2021.
+The Company did not repurchase any of its common stock during the quarter ended September 30, 2021.
+The Company repurchased approximately 161 thousand shares of its common stock at an average price of \$11.39 per share for a total of \$2 million during the nine months ended September 30, 2021.
+The Company didnot repurchase any of its common stock during the quarter ended September 30, 2020.
+The Company repurchased approximately 1.4 million shares of its common stock at an average price of \$15.34 per share for a total of \$22 million during the nine months ended September 30, 2020.
+The approximate dollar value of shares that may yet be purchased under the Repurchase Program is \$226 million as of September 30, 2021.